vsrinivas/fuchsia/docs/objects/vm_address_region.md

 ## DESCRIPTION

-VMARs are used by the kernel and user space to represent the allocation of an address space.
+VMARs are used by the kernel and userspace to represent the allocation of an address space.

 Every process starts with a single VMAR (the root VMAR) that spans the entire